-International Medical Relief (IMR) strives to provide sustainable health education to all of the communities we serve.
+International Medical Relief (IMR) provides sustainable health education to all of the communities we serve.
 When communities become empowered to take health and wellness issues into their own hands they become self-sufficient.
-Through classes and hands-on learning, IMR mission trips provide learning opportunities for the local communities to sustain their well-being beyond our visits.
+Through classes and hands-on learning, IMR medical mission trips provide learning opportunities for the local communities to sustain their well-being beyond our visits.

-Additionally, we provide technical expertise to local medical professionals through a partnership with them in diagnosis assistance and a mutual exchange of ideas.
+We provide technical expertise to local medical professionals through a partnership with them in diagnosis assistance and a mutual exchange of ideas.
 Clean water, basic hygiene and nutritional tips can go a long way to saving lives and stopping the spread of disease.
-These classes are based on the leading health indicators from Healthy People 2020 Goals and in collaboration with strategic plans from the ministry of health of that specific country.
+These classes are based on the leading health indicators from United Nations Sustainable Development Goals (UNSDG) and in collaboration with strategic plans from the ministry of health of that specific country.

 IMR front line responders serve to provide effective and productive community health education that allows locals to become more empowered to take care of their own health, as well as the health of other community members.
 This model allows for both teaching and learning from both the provider and the patient to grow the health capacities of communities to help influence a better tomorrow.

 Through these education initiatives, IMR is able to help grow the capacities of healthcare in local communities and increase the overall well-being and health of the population.
 By working with our partners and local health officials, we are able to conduct an education plan that is impactful to the specific communities we serve.

 Improving Overall Community Health:

-Our goal is to improve the overall community health status in each location in which we work around the globe.
-This assessment includes detailed data gathering in many areas including:
+Our global health teams improve the overall community health status in each location in which we work around the globe.
+We conduct needs assessments to gather detailed data in many areas including:

 - overall health status